upstash/redis-py/README.md

-# Upstash Rate Limit - python edition
+# Upstash Redis - python edition

 upstash-redis is a connectionless, HTTP-based Redis client for python, designed to be used in serverless and serverful environments such as:
 - AWS Lambda